DevNiko/aps-content-moderator-plugin/aps-content-moderator/README.txt

 The settings can be found under the menu item Settings -> Aps Content Moderator.

-= Where can I get the APS Content ModeratoAPI Key? =
+= Where can I get the APS Content Moderator API Key? =

 To get the API Key, visit the site https://rapidapi.com/dev.nico/api/ai-powered-content-moderator